mebigfatguy/loc4j/README.md

 And it will populate the ant properties specified.

-You don't have to specify all there, just the one(s) you want.
+You don't have to specify all three, just the one(s) you want.

 You can then do something like